 - How many hours of the event are dedicated to pitching?!

 It seems like there are many pitch events to choose from these days.
 Having never attended one before, how do I know that Fade In‘s events would be the best for me to do initially?
 If marketing your material to make a sale/option or find representation is what you’re attending one of these events for, then definitely the HPF is one of the best venues for you.
 We take pride in the fact that each industry representative that attends HPF does so based solely on their desire to find new material/writers (i.e., we don’t pay them to attend like our competitors!).
 HPF offers the most companies to choose from/pitch to, only the highest-respected and accredited companies are invited, and HPF gives the most time allotted for meetings — seven minutes.
 HPF is also the most cost-effective.
-And, if for any reason a company’s rep is unable to make the event at the last minute (which does happen, although rarely), Fade In does its best to arrange for the representative to re-schedule make-up meetings following the event.
+And, if for any reason a company’s rep is unable to make the event at the last minute (which does happen, although rarely), Fade In does its best to arrange for the representative to re-schedule or review your material following the event.
 It’s the least we can do knowing that you spend your hard-earned money to attend.

 I’m writing a screenplay that’s character-driven, set in the mid-1960’s.
 How do I determine which companies would be best for me to sign up with?
 The Hollywood Pitch Festival will e-mail each attendee, approximately 7 days prior to the event, a list of the companies/industry representatives attending, what each company is currently looking to produce (i.e., genre, budget), along with each company’s credits.
 We also post a genre list at each event for cross-reference and provide you with a printed version of the exec list.
 Again, unlike our competitors, we do not charge extra for this booklet.